LexRillo/multimedia/README.md

 # multimedia

-Exercises on Java3D for the course of Multimedia and Computer Graphics in the University of Leicester 2016/17 tutorials rocket https://www.youtube.com/watch?v=ga2fBtNKmrs
+Exercises on Java3D for the course of Multimedia and Computer Graphics in the University of Leicester 2016/17

+Someof the sources use to assemble the final project tutorials rocket https://www.youtube.com/watch?v=ga2fBtNKmrs